gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

 * **Non-Isolated and Actor Isolated**.
 Merging the non-`Sendable` and actor isolation regions results in a new actor isolated region.
 This forces all values in non-isolated region to be treated as if they are isolated to the actor.
-This can only occur when calling a method on an actor:
+This can only occur when calling a method on an actor or assigning into an actor's field:

   ```swift
   func example1() async {